polarityio/wikipedia/README.md

 ### Search Profile

-Accepts a text string for one of the four support search profiles.
+Set the value to one of the four supported search profiles.
 Valid values are:

 #### fuzzy
 Default search, supports typo correction.